Planning the Course Syllabus

 - student learning outcomes for the course

-For related information, please refer to Accommodating Students with Disabilities in this handbook and Academic Credit and Student Workload in the Academic Policies section of the Purchase College Catalog.
+- Consult the Academic Credit and Student Workload in the Academic Policies section of the Purchase College Catalog.